jbclements/RacketFrames/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Currently the tests are integrated into the fils themselves.

 ### Break down into end to end tests